-- C program statement, e.g. x++ transforming state where x=12 to a new state where x=13; - an electronic circuit; - or just an arrow, the source and destination states of which matter.
+- C program statement, e.g. x++ transforming state x=12 to a new state where x=13; - an electronic circuit that transforms a signal; - or just an arrow, the source and destination states of which matter.

 Atomicity of state transitions